 Americans belong to the third-country national group.
 This means that the residence permit scenarios we cover below apply to all third-country nationals, not just Americans.

-It is important to note this so one does not think that the difficulty in the process and limited options are due to prejudice specifically against Americans.
+It is important to note this, so one does not think that the difficulty in the process and limited options are due to prejudice specifically against Americans.
 They are not.
-The government carries legal prejudice for all non-EU/EEA countries.
+The government carries legal prejudice against all non-EU/EEA countries.

 Now that we have that out of the way, let’s get started.
-We will go through each residency option, starting with the one that allows you the least amount of time in Croatia, moving up to the ones that allow you the most time in Croatia.
+We list all residency options, starting with the one that allows you the least amount of time in Croatia and moving up to the ones that allow you the most time in Croatia.